videoflow/videoflow/README.md

 The complete documentation to the project is located in [**Read the docs.**](https://videoflow.readthedocs.io)

 ## Installing the framework
+Before installing, be sure that you have `cv2` and `tensorflow` already installed.

 You can install directly using **pip** by doing `pip3 install videoflow`

 Alternatively, you can install by: